You Are Not Alone! We Welcome You to Playa Del Carmen’s English-speaking fellowship of Alcoholics Anonymous. “Trudging the road of happy destiny”

 Are there any AA birthdays?

-[If there is an AA birthday, the chairperson can ask them to briefly share how they did it.]
+[If there is an AA birthday, let them know we will ask them to share how they did it in a moment.]

 Are there any AA announcements?